 So why should you teach English abroad?

 We all go abroad whether just for travel and some fun, or for a change of scenery, and there are ways that teaching abroad can encompass both of these things.
 Whether it’s for some adventure, to learn a new language, or merely as a way to support yourself, you could even be a teacher in your home country (makes you all the better qualified!) and teach English abroad.
-And if you’re not a teacher in your home country you can get a TEFL certificate and be able to teach almost anywhere in the world and get a job teaching English easily.

 Here are some of the top reasons why you should teach English abroad: